KamiVo/Post_Management_System/README.md

 ## 📂 Classes
 - `Main.LoginRegisterGUI`: Handles user authentication (login and registration).
 - `Main.MainDashboardGUI`: Main dashboard for managing users and posts.
-- `Main.User`: Represents a user with attributes like ID, name, hometown, and age.
+- `User`: Represents a user with attributes like ID, name, hometown, and age.
-- `Main.Post`: Represents a post with attributes like ID, title, content, author, and date.
+- `Post`: Represents a post with attributes like ID, title, content, author, and date.

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE).